 This textile is significantly cheaper to manufacture and uses the rayon production method.
 This viscose rayon fiber requires a significant amount of chemicals in its manufacturing process.
 The lyocell fabric, on the other hand, uses less toxic chemicals.
-The best and most sustainable is the natural type, which requires mechanical processing.
+The best and most sustainable materials are the natural type, which requires mechanical processing.

-After planting and harvesting the bamboo plant, the workers extract bamboo cellulose from the wood pulp.
+After planting and harvesting the bamboo plant, the workers extract bamboo cellulose from the bamboo pulp.
 This involves breaking down wood into small chunks and exposing it to a chemical solvent.
 Through this, the bamboo cellulose is acquired.
 The process then goes as follows:

 This process involves the heavy usage of harmful chemicals such as carbon disulfide and sulfuric acid.